mizrael/davidguida.net/src/_posts/2011-05-07-helmet-design-contest.md

   </p>

   <p>
-    Anyway, I don&#8217;t want to find excuses for not updating this website enough, so I&#8217;ll quickly go to the point: a friend of mine asked a little help to set up an online contest for a client.
+    Anyway, I don't want to find excuses for not updating this website enough, so I'll quickly go to the point: a friend of mine asked a little help to set up an online contest for a client.
 All I had to do was to setup the gallery, the rating system and link all the contents to Facebook.
   </p>

   <p>